fwtompa/mathdowsers/README.md

 We use data and queries from the ARQMath Labs, a benchmark based on a collection of questions and answers from Math Stack Exchange (MSE) between 2010 and 2018 consisting of approximately 1.1 million question-posts and 1.4 million answer-posts.
 The main task presents experimenters with 100 mathematical questions (selected by the organizers from MSE question-posts in a subsequent year) and asks for ranked lists of potential answers among existing answer-posts in the collection.

+In further work, we use responses from a large language model (LLM) to reformulate queries.
+Beyond simply replacing the query by the LLM response or concatenating the response to the query, we explore whether improvements accrue from the LLM *selecting* a subset of the query terms, *augmenting* the query with additional terms, or *re-weighting* the query terms.
+As a final step, we use *reciprocal rank fusion* to combine several component approaches in order to improve ranking results.

 ## Running the code

 After cloning the repository, but before starting starting the execution pipeline, input data must be loaded  (see **README\_data.md**).